|

 jumping, as your attention is a reward.
 This powerful principle is and a key

+component of reward-based training.
 2. Dogs learn by association.
 When training, it is

 important that the reward closely follow the desired behavior.
 For example, when